 Fraction of tuition, fee, room and board expenses in public four-year colleges covered by Pell Grants in 1975: 79 percent.

 In October FCC Chairman Ajit Pai announced, ““We’ve been energetic in advancing the public interest…over the past nine months…” Energetic?
 You bet.
 In the public interest?
 Not on your life.… Read More

 In 2015, President Obama proposed making community college free nationwide.
 He pointed to a pilot free tuition program just being launched by Tennessee for recent high school graduates and might not have been aware of a free tuition program operating … Read More

-In May of 1991, Institute for Local Self-Reliance’s co-founder David Morris was featured in Minnesota Public Television’s (TPT) Portrait series on prominent Minnesotans.
-The video is available here in TPT’s video archive.
-In this interview David speaks about the founding of … Read More
+In May of 1991, David Morris was featured in Minnesota Public Television’s (TPT) Portrait series on prominent Minnesotans.
+During the 25 minute interview David discussed the founding of ILSR, how he came to Minnesota, his work on building a homegrown economy and his vision for the future. … Read More

 This article was originally published in our The Public Good: Reports from the Front Lines (October 26, 2017), available here.
 Florida produces 90 percent of our winter tomatoes.
 The Immokalee region in southwestern Florida grows one-third of all U.S. tomatoes.
 The plight of farmworkers in the … Read More

 We have a workable model for making housing affordable and protecting neighborhood residents from displacement: a Community Land Trust.
 Only one city to date has embraced it aggressively and, perhaps unsurprisingly, it began to do so when Bernie Sanders was its mayor.
 Now a coalition is pushing Baltimore to make a major investment in this model.… Read More